 Tessa Scheller studied law at Albert-Ludwigs-Universität in Freiburg and at Universita degli Studi di Firenze in Florence (Erasmus exchange).
 After passing the First State Examination in Freiburg, she spent her legal traineeship (Referendariat) in Berlin/Brandenburg inter alia at the Prussian Cultural Heritage Foundation, the Cultural Foundation of the Federal States and a law firm specialized in art law.
 In 2017 Tessa passed her Second State Examination in law.
 Subsequently, she studied “Art History: Collecting and Provenance in an International Context” at the University of Glasgow and received an M.Sc. in 2018.
 In the course of the master’s program Tessa also worked as an intern for the Smithsonian Provenance Research Initiative at the Smithsonian Institution in Washington, D.C.
 Since 2019 Tessa works on the research project “Restatement of Restitution Rules” and pursues a Ph.D. under the supervision of Prof. Weller.

-Jordan Schmeller studied law at Rheinische Friedrich-Wilhelms-Universität Bonn and Universidade de Lisboa (Erasmus exchange).
-During his studies, he successfully participated in the university’s Foreign Legal Studies Program (FFA) in English.
-Additionally, he took part in the university’s Honor’s Program attending extracurricular lectures on theory of science, philosophy and psychology.
+Jordan Schmeller studied law at Rheinische Friedrich-Wilhelms-Universität Bonn and Universidade de Lisboa in Portugal (Erasmus exchange) from 2017 to 2023.
+During his studies, he successfully participated in the University of Bonn’s Foreign Legal Studies Program in English.
+Additionally, he took part in the university’s Honor’s Program which aims to support outstanding students at an early stage and train them for science.
 In 2020, he received a study scholarship from the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes).
-The same year, he joined the project "Restatement of Restitution Rules" at the chair of Prof. Weller.
-Jordan Schmeller worked for the project as a student research assistant for over two years before passing the First State Examination in 2023.
-Since March 2023, he works for the project as a research fellow while pursuing a Ph.D. under the supervision of Prof. Dr. Weller.
+The same year, he joined the project "Restatement of Restitution Rules for Nazi-Confiscated Art" at the chair of Prof. Weller.
+Jordan Schmeller worked for this project as a student research assistant for over two years before passing the First State Examination in 2023.
+Since March 2023, he has been working for the project as a research fellow while pursuing a Ph.D. under the supervision of Prof. Dr. Weller.